Reviews

 • Potentially less durable than plastic alternatives

 We’ve been using these EssenZiell+ Bamboo Plant Labels in our garden, and they’ve quickly become a favorite.
 The natural bamboo material gives our plant beds a rustic, organic look that plastic markers simply can’t match.
+If sustainability matters to you, this is the guilt-free choice.

 Eco-Friendly Bamboo Plant Labels